darklamp/ing-sw-2020-Secondari-Vela-Villa/README.md

 ## Client options:

-Note: especially on Linux/MacOS, setting the JVM ```-Dprism.forceGPU=true``` flag might help in case the graphics look slow / misaligned.
+Note 1: especially on Linux/MacOS, setting the JVM ```-Dprism.forceGPU=true``` flag might help in case the graphics look slow / misaligned.

+Note 2: in the cli-only client package, the cli parameter gets forced to true, so there's no need to pass it.

 | Command | Description | Default |
 |---------|:----------:|------------:|